-There will be a computer in the room.
-If you're using a slide show, bring it to class on a flash drive or CD and arrive early so it can be put on the computer.
-(Sending it to yourself on email is not convenient.)
+If you're using a slide show, bring it to class on a flash drive or CD and arrive early.
 If you're using YouTube or some other Internet source, bring the address on your flash drive or know exactly how to get to it quickly.
 Embedded web links in slide shows may or may not work, so don't rely on them - have a back-up method.
-Your help in this will make the classes go much more smoothly.
+Your help in this will make the classes run more smoothly.